-Objective 3 Provision of expertise in the ICT domain in support to BEREC Expected results optimisation Sharing experience and benefiting from synergies, e. g. optimisation of security settings for on-premises and cloud environments; surveys on important topics; smooth com Fostering collaboration on common ICT problems, e.g. impacting smooth communication services provided by ICT tools, implementation and usage of secure email; Support of the coordination of common ICT initiatives among NRAs, e. g. usage of video-conferencing solutions, better IT Governance and IT Security; usage of 2FA for log in and mobile devices (BYOD).
-Indicators Latest result Target Year 2023 Means and frequency of verification Provision of virtual meetings 2021: 14 2023: 15 CIAR, CAAR Provision of support of physical WG meetings 2021: 1 2023: 1 CIAR, CAAR L I .
+Objective 3 Provision of expertise in the ICT domain in support to BEREC Expected results Sharing experience and benefiting from synergies, e. g. optimisation of security settings for on-premises and cloud environments; surveys on important topics; Fostering collaboration on common ICT problems, e.g. impacting smooth communication services provided by ICT tools, implementation and usage of secure email; Support of the coordination of common ICT initiatives among NRAs, e. g. usage of video-conferencing solutions, better IT Governance and IT Security; usage of 2FA for log in and mobile devices (BYOD).
+Indicators Latest result Target Year 2023 Means and frequency of verification 1.
+Provision of virtual meetings 2021: 14 2023: 15 CIAR, CAAR 2021: 14 2021: 1 2023: 15 2023: 1 CIAR, CAAR CIAR, CAAR meetings 2.
+Provision of support of collaboration linked to security and urgent issues;